Before starting the thesis

 • a portfolio (in bachelor studies)

-• article in the collection (articles complementing UAS master’s theses or multidisciplinary master’s theses)
+• an article in an edited volume (articles complementing UAS master’s theses or multidisciplinary master’s theses)

-• article in a scientific or professional journal (UAS master’s theses)
+• an article in a scientific or professional journal (UAS master’s theses)

-Reporting uses the thesis template or the article template.
+The thesis should be written using the thesis template or, where applicable, the article template.

-Regardless of the reporting method, the text should indicate:
+Regardless of the reporting method, the text should clearly present:

 • the subject matter and premises of the thesis

-• the purpose, goal and limitations of the work.
+• the purpose, goal and limitations of the thesis.

 • work-related methodological and other choices with justifications.

-• a description of work implementation with justifications.
+• a description of the implementation of the study with justifications.

 • an assessment of the reliability and ethical foundations of the work.